Jury of One (Lindenshaw Mysteries, #2)

 “Cowdrey here.”
 His boss’s not-so-dulcet tones came down the line.
 “Sorry to interrupt your Saturday morning, Robin, but we’ve got a tricky one.
 Bloke got killed last night, a stone’s throw from the Florentine restaurant, in Abbotston.
 Bit off our patch, but the local superintendent’s a friend of mine and wants us to handle things.
 His team’s tied up with those attacks.”

 Abbotston, fifteen miles away, was twice the size of Stanebridge, with a crime rate four times as high, and its very own ongoing crisis.
 “The Abbotston Slasher,” the papers had christened whoever was making the knife attacks, although that title smacked more of Carry On films than the terrifying reality: three young women stabbed these last three months, each on the eve of the new moon, and one of them had died of her wounds.
-The moon would be new again tonight; Robin guessed leave had been cancelled and any unexplained death not related to the case would be an unwelcome distraction.
+The moon would be new again tonight; Robin guessed leave would be cancelled and any unexplained death not related to the case would be an unwelcome distraction.

 “Never rains but it pours, does it, sir?”